Sanjay Shah: Personal life

-Shah is married and has 3 children.
+Shah is married and has three children.
 In 2009, he moved to Dubai "after falling in love with the city".
 His youngest son, Nikhil, was diagnosed with autism in 2011.
-After working with therapists and medical experts for 3 years, he decided to raise awareness about autism and in 2014 founded Autism Rocks in 2014.
+After working with therapists and medical experts for three years, he decided to raise awareness about autism and in 2014 founded Autism Rocks.
+The Centre shut down in February 2020 amidst the tax fraud probe against Shah.